-Mitchell Partners believes that having a real, practical ability to elect directors is the only way investors can promote good corporate governance.
-We also believe that if you want to be able to choose someone you believe will assure board consideration of public shareholder interests, or someone who will be responsive to investor information requirements, then you should vote for this proposal to restore your rights."
+Having a real, practical ability to elect directors is the only way investors can promote good corporate governance.
+If you want to be able to choose someone you believe will assure board consideration of public shareholder interests, or someone who will be responsive to investor information requirements, then you should vote for this proposal to restore your rights."